CircuitVerse/Blog/content/posts/Ayan_Final_GSoC_Report.md

 #### 2. Grade Syncing with the LMSs

-For the grade passback service the native LTI protocol is followed, because the [ims-lti](https://github.com/instructure/ims-lti) gem doesn't support the flow as per our requirements.
+For the grade pass back service the native LTI protocol is followed, because the [ims-lti](https://github.com/instructure/ims-lti) gem doesn't support the flow as per our requirements.

-So the grade passback service is implemented as per specifications of IMS-Global, see in [lti_score_submission.rb](https://github.com/CircuitVerse/CircuitVerse/blob/9a0a1bd76cd39add7f256573af3e439114067863/app/services/lti_score_submission.rb)
+So the grade pass back service is implemented as per specifications of IMS-Global, see in [lti_score_submission.rb](https://github.com/CircuitVerse/CircuitVerse/blob/9a0a1bd76cd39add7f256573af3e439114067863/app/services/lti_score_submission.rb)

 ```
   def call